 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the Thunderbird Village neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 99.4% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Thunderbird Village neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Thunderbird Village neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.2% of the households here have four, five, or more cars.
 That is more cars per household than in 97.6% of the neighborhoods in the nation.

 Did you know that the Thunderbird Village neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 88.1% of this neighborhood's residents have Mexican ancestry.